-The Chimes is entering its 90th year of publication at Capital, and though our layout may have changed over the years, our passion for delivering the news has not.
+The Chimes is entering its 97th year of publication at Capital University in Columbus, Ohio, and though our layout may have changed over the years, our passion for delivering the news has not.

 Publication began in the fall of 1926, during the tenure of President Otto Mees (1912-1946), as part of larger attempts to transform Capital into a modern liberal arts university.
 This period also saw the establishment of the Campus Council, the university’s first student government body.